Prince Albert Victor, Duke of Clarence and Avondale: Legacy

 Rumours that Albert Victor may have committed, or been responsible for, the Jack the Ripper murders were first mentioned in print in 1962.
-It was later alleged, among others by Stephen Knight in Jack the Ripper: The Final Solution, that Albert Victor fathered a child with a woman in the Whitechapel district of London, and either he or several high-ranking men committed the murders in an effort to cover up his indiscretion.
-Though such claims have been repeated frequently, scholars have dismissed them as fantasies, and refer to indisputable proof of the Prince's innocence.
+It was later alleged, among others by Stephen Knight in Jack the Ripper: The Final Solution, that Albert Victor had fathered a child with a woman in Whitechapel and that he, or several high-ranking men, committed the murders to conceal the indiscretion.
+Although such claims have been frequently repeated, scholars have dismissed them as fantasies and point to indisputable evidence of Albert Victor's innocence.
 For example, on 30 September 1888, when Elizabeth Stride and Catherine Eddowes were murdered in London, Albert Victor was at Balmoral in Scotland.
-According to the official Court Circular, family journals and letters, newspaper reports and other sources, he could not have been near any of the murders.
-Other fanciful conspiracy theories are that he died of syphilis or poison, that he was pushed off a cliff on the instructions of Lord Randolph Churchill, or that his death was faked to remove him from the line of succession.
+According to the official Court Circular, family journals and letters, newspaper reports, and other sources, he could not have been near any of the murders.
+Other conspiracy theories – that he died of syphilis or poison, that he was pushed off a cliff on the instructions of Lord Randolph Churchill, or that his death was faked to remove him from the line of succession – are similarly unfounded.

-Albert Victor's posthumous reputation became so bad that in 1964 Philip Magnus called his death a "merciful act of providence", supporting the theory that his death removed an unsuitable heir to the throne and replaced him with the reliable and sober George V. In 1972, Michael Harrison was the first modern author to re-assess Albert Victor and portray him in a more sympathetic light.
-Biographer Andrew Cook continued attempts to rehabilitate Albert Victor's reputation, arguing that his lack of academic progress was partly due to the incompetence of his tutor, Dalton; that he was a warm and charming man; that there is no tangible evidence that he was homosexual or bisexual; that he held liberal views, particularly on Irish Home Rule; and that his reputation was diminished by biographers eager to improve the image of his brother, George.
+Albert Victor's posthumous reputation deteriorated to the point that in 1964 Philip Magnus described his death as a "merciful act of providence", arguing that it removed an unsuitable heir and replaced him with the reliable and sober George V. In 1972, Michael Harrison became the first modern author to reassess Albert Victor sympathetically.
+Biographer Andrew Cook continued this rehabilitation, arguing that Albert Victor's lack of academic progress was partly due to the incompetence of his tutor Dalton; that he was warm and charming; that there is no tangible evidence he was homosexual or bisexual; that he held liberal views, particularly on Irish Home Rule; and that his reputation was diminished by biographers eager to enhance the image of his brother George.